neurosnap/starfx/docs/posts/getting-started.md

 We think we need a react framework and server-side rendering (SSR) because that's where money is being made.
 If we are building a highly dynamic and interactive web application then we probably don't need SSR.
-These frameworks sell us that they are an easier way to build web apps, but that's not true.
-Just think of it this way: if we can build a web app using only static assets, isn't that simpler than having static assets **and** a react framework server?
+These frameworks sell us that they are an easier way to build web apps, but that's not strictly true.
+Just think of it this way: if we can build a web app using **only** static assets, isn't that simpler than having static assets **and** a react framework server?

 React hook-based fetching and caching libraries dramatically simplify data synchronization but are so tightly coupled to a component's life cycle that it